 Requests for Rent reductions

 Retail needs to reinvent itself to stay relevant, and more to the point, to stay in business.
-While the death of traditional retail has long been predicted, at Eurostop we feel that bricks and mortar retailers still have a lot to give, and if the most recent headlines are to be believed so too do the latest generation of shoppers, millennials.
-Shoppers are becoming more discerning and looking for a better experience and to be entertained, shopping after all is a leisure activity.
+While the death of traditional retail has long been predicted, at Eurostop we feel that bricks and mortar retailers still have a lot to give, and if the most recent headlines are to be believed so too do the latest generation of shoppers, millennial Shoppers are becoming more discerning and looking for a better experience and to be entertained, shopping after all is a leisure activity.

-One area that could really help stricken retailers, is a reduction in rents.
+One area that could really help stricken retailers is a reduction in rents.
 Recently we have seen a spate of high profile retailers such as Ann Summers, Clarks and Monsoon Accessorize asking for, and receiving, reductions in their rents.
 Landlords have traditionally set rents as part of multi-year contracts or leases, with very little option for flexibility, and over the years, many retailers have invoked a CVA or gone out of business as a result.

 TMS – a win/win solution